Do you speak Western?

 Western Involvement Network – A place to discover and track campus events.

 Work study is a form of financial aid which provides employment opportunities on campus and in the local community.
 Your work study job will provide you with a paycheck like any other part-time employment situation.
 While work study earnings are subject to federal income tax like other jobs, they have the benefit of counting as an income exclusion on the FAFSA for the upcoming aid year!
-Additional information is available in the Student Employment Center, Old Main 245 or on the Student Employment Center website.
+Additional information is available in the Work Study Center, Old Main 245, or on the Work Study Center website.
+See more Student Employment information.

 Not a magic place where you will pick a career but can pick clothes!
 The WWU Career Closet is a resource created to support students and alumni in their career success.
 Students/alumni can acquire free professional business attire appropriate for job or grad school interviews, networking events, career fairs, or for any reason that professional attire may be needed.